WinMerge/winmerge/Tools/MakeResDll/readme.txt

 This program invokes a resource compiler and a linker to produce a language DLL from an RC source file.

-It searches the registry to find, in order of preference, Visual Studio .NET 2003, Visual Studio .NET, Visual Studio 6, and Visual Studio 5.
+It searches the registry to find, in order of preference:

-Visual Studio 2005 is not yet supported, but there is an outstanding patch for it.
+ Visual Studio .NET 2005
+ Visual Studio .NET 2003
+ Visual Studio .NET (2002)
+ Visual Studio 6
+ Visual Studio 5

 It reads paths from the registry to find the locations for the RC compiler, the linker, and the include and library paths